Nameplate ID Tag for an existing Dog Collar (hand-stamped)

 5. Tap the rivet caps onto the rivet posts with a hammer until the caps flatten.

 Includes: 1 x handstamped brass or stainless steel nameplate plus two rivets

 (we have displayed images of the nameplates installed on our leather dog collars.
 Please note that, for this listing, the leather collar is not included.
 If you wish to purchase a leather dog collar that includes a personalised nameplate please click here)

 DOG - HOW TO MEASURE YOUR DOG'S NECK

 Using a soft tape measure, record the circumference of the neck at the point where a collar would naturally lie.
 Pull the tape so that it is snug but not tight.
 Enter this measurement in the personalisation text box when prompted.
-This measurement will be the middle hole of the collar, we will add another two holes either side at 3/4" intervals.
+This measurement will be the middle hole of the collar, we will add at least another two holes either side.
 If your dog is a puppy, please let us know and we will make an allowance for growth when sizing the holes for the collar.

 Please feel free to give us a range (up to 12cm, i.e. 38-50cm) so that we can make sure there are enough holes to suit your dog's growth.
 We can be very flexible with the number of holes provided in the collar.

 This is personal preference, but as a guide choose 1/2" for tiny dogs, 3/4" for small dogs, 1" for medium dogs and 1 1/4" or 1 1/2" for large dogs.